 Regardless of what type of custody, regardless of what sort of visitation, the fact is that kids need to live somewhere.
 They need a base, a room, and a place that they call home.
 While many types of parenting plans involve significant time with each parent all the parenting plans must designate a primary residence for the children, if only to determine where the children go to school.
-Once it is determined what the children’s primary residence will be certain natural designations follow; Once we know where the kids will be living, we know where they will be going to school, we know who will be primarily responsible for their day-to-day needs, etc.
+When it is determined what the children’s primary residence will be, certain natural designations follow.
+Once we know where the kids will be living, we know where they will be going to school, we determine who will be primarily responsible for their day-to-day needs, etc.

 Whether parents have shared parenting or sole custody, the parenting plans for each must designate a residential parent.
 The decision where the children should be primarily based should be made exclusively with the best interests of the children in mind.
 Ask yourselves where will the kids be happiest?
 Where are they most comfortable?
 What is the location that will best attend to their day-to-day needs to keep them well cared for and happy, especially during this difficult transitional time?
 The separation of parents itself is hard, ask, “How can we make this transition as small a change in their lives as possible?”